-This is no surprise, given the risk in the process is much more significant for investors than for founders.
-This is especially true in the UK, where SEIS/EIS compliance (a legal issue) determines whether or not an investor can reclaim half of their investment from HMRC.
+It is no surprise, given the risk in the process is much more significant for investors than for founders.
+It is especially true in the UK, where SEIS/EIS compliance (a legal issue) determines whether or not an investor can reclaim half of their investment from HMRC.

 So, what are the options for dealing with this issue?
 And what are other founders in the ecosystem doing?

 The most common solution is to use a lawyer.
 You benefit from the full assurance of the outcome, given that lawyers are subject to stringent professional standards and required to obtain insurance when they fail to meet those standards.
 It means that if a lawyer messes up their work and your investors lose money, the investors can reclaim it by suing the law firm, and the law firm’s insurer will pay out the claim.
 For this reason, most investors insist on using a lawyer for funding rounds.

 The cost varies a considerable amount.
 Our research suggests that lawyers often offer “business development” rates for fundraising, especially in earlier rounds.
 As a result, the cost of a Seed round can range anywhere from £5000 (small law firm on business development rates) to £20,000 (hourly rates from a top city firm).